 Negotiating with suppliers, bidding in auctions, signing contracts and similar activities could all take on a new perspective.
 Likewise, assessing qualitative responses to RFP could be made easier with immersive, experiential engagement by the buyer.
 Imagine an RFP containing a technical specification being returned as a bid with a design that could be visualized in full VR in the bid-assessment process.
 Also in the same way as the “shoppers” in Tesco’s virtual store, the buyer could “visit” the supplier operation and assess it for themselves.

 GEP’s commitment to user experience has made the company’s software offering a dominant player across many key industry circles and will be critical in this regard.
-Having already established a consumer-like purchasing platform which improves compliance and reduces cycle times, SMART by GEP continues to innovate and is on course to capitalize on this fast approaching, trendsetting shift.
+Having already established a consumer-like purchasing platform which improves compliance and reduces cycle times, GEP SMARTTM continues to innovate and is on course to capitalize on this fast approaching, trendsetting shift.

 In its journey of maturity, procurement has gone through dramatic changes, evolving from a tactical function to a digitalized, strategic process.